Mental Capacity in Prader-Willi Syndrome

 As well as dying from obesity-related complications, people with PWS can and do die from gastric rupture following a single binge eating episode, even if they are not obese.

-• To allow someone with PWS to have free access to food and/or money is a serious safeguarding risk.
+• To allow someone with PWS to have free access to food and/or money that can be used to buy food is highly likely to lead to serious safeguarding risks.

 The Mental Capacity Act: